Need assistance? Call our experts: (727) 223-1816 or visit support.mcarbo.com

 6.5 Creedmoor vs 308 Ballistics Chart

-6.5 Creedmoor Rifle Ballistics Chart pictured below covers ranges of 100 yards, 200 yards and 500 yards.
-See below for 6.5 Creedmoor Ballistics Chart 1000 yards
+The 6.5 Creedmoor Rifle Ballistics Chart below details performances over distances of 100, 200, and 500 yards.
+Further down, you'll find the 6.5 Creedmoor Ballistics Chart for 1000 yards.

-The 6.5 Creedmoor emerged from the house of Hornady in 2008, brainchild of senior ballistician Dave Emary, who asked competitive shooters like Dennis DeMille for ideas on 1,000-yard cartridges.
-A long-range marksman himself, Emary necked the .30 T/C hull (another Hornady product), to .264.
-The 6.5 CM compact case kept overall length within limits imposed by short actions.
+The 6.5 Creedmoor was introduced by Hornady in 2008.
+It was a creation of senior ballistician Dave Emary, who consulted with competitive shooters like Dennis DeMille on designing cartridges for 1,000-yard shooting.
+Emary, a long-range shooter, adapted the .30 T/C hull (a Hornady invention) to .264.
+This allowed the 6.5 CM to maintain a compact size suited for short actions.

 Hornady Standard Ballistics Chart

-What makes the 6.5 Creedmoor so Ballistically Talented:
+What gives the 6.5 Creedmoor its Ballistic Edge:

-• 6.5 Creedmoor Ballistics are among the best in caliber for long-range shooting.
+- The 6.5 Creedmoor ballistics are some of the best in caliber for long-range shooting.

-• The Ballistics Chart of 6.5 Creedmoor Bullets will show excellent bullets with very high ballistic coefficients.
+- The ballistic chart for 6.5 Creedmoor bullets displays exceptional bullets with high ballistic coefficients.

-The 6.5 Creedmoor was made specifically to compete with the .308 Winchester in long range competitions.
-The .308 is a very common caliber, so lets see how the 6.5 Creedmoor holds up against the popular military round at 1,000 yards.
+The 6.5 Creedmoor was designed to challenge the .308 Winchester in long-range shooting.
+Given the .308's popularity, it's intriguing to see how the 6.5 Creedmoor measures up to this renowned military round at 1,000 yards.

 Due to the 6.5 Creedmoor's Higher Ballistic Coefficient is has way less wind deflection when compared to the .308 Winchester at 1,000 yards.

-With the Hornady 120 A-MAX, there is little lost as the barrel length decreases from 27 inches to 24 inches inside of 800 yards.
-At 1,000 yards, 0.3 mils of elevation and 0.1 mils of drift are sacrificed.
-Note the 6.5 Creedmoor 120 grain A-MAX with a 16 inch barrel shoots inside of the 308 Winchester 175 grain SMK with a 22 inch barrel at 1,000 yards!
-Very Impressive!
+Using the Hornady 120 A-MAX as an example, minimal performance loss occurs when barrel length decreases from 27 inches to 24 inches within 800 yards.
+Yet at 1,000 yards, you might notice a 0.3 mil elevation and 0.1 mil drift loss.
+Interestingly, the 6.5 Creedmoor 120 grain A-MAX with a 16-inch barrel outperforms the 308 Winchester 175 grain SMK with a 22-inch barrel at the same distance.
+This performance is impressive!

 Currently offered in these models for your 6.5 Creedmoor Firearms: